Vivox: Controversy

-Vivox has encountered backlash from the Linux community for encouraging game developers to drop Linux support, rather than making their software compatible with Linux.
+In 2019, Vivox encountered backlash from the Linux community for encouraging game developers to drop Linux support, rather than making their software compatible with Linux.
 A developer for Alderon Games, working on the MMO dinosaur game Path of Titans, received this reply from Vivox when they asked about paying them to add Linux support:

 "Have you considered eliminating Linux from your platforms?
 It might not be worth the cost to roll your own solution as evidenced by the amount of publishers and developers that use us.
 We don't have anything that is going to work in your use case, and wish you the best of luck with TS, but if you decide it's not worth the trouble to support what will likely be the smallest user base for your project, we're here to help.
 I'm going to close out this ticket but if you need anything else, please let me know."

+Vivox replied to community dissatisfaction saying:

+"We would like to clear the air.
+Earlier this week in an online chat with a potential client, a member of our team suggested that the client should consider dropping development for Linux because we currently do not provide voice-and-text chat service for the platform.
+This was not the right response and we have taken measures to address this.
+We believe that you should create on whatever platform best suits your project.
+In the future, we do anticipate developing for Linux and the more games created for and ported to that platform, the faster that support will likely come."

+In June 2026, Vivox released a Linux SDK.